happybono/SonataSmooth/README.md

 }
 ```

-### 6. Savitzky–Golay Filter
+### 6. Savitzky‑Golay Filter
 #### How it works
 A fixed-size window of length **2 × r + 1** slides over the 1D signal.
 At each position:

 1. Out‑of‑bounds indices are “mirrored” back into the valid range to handle boundaries smoothly.
-2. Each sample in the window is multiplied by its **precomputed Savitzky–Golay coefficient** (derived from polynomial least‑squares fitting), and the weighted sum gives the smoothed output at the central point.
+2. Each sample in the window is multiplied by its **precomputed Savitzky‑Golay coefficient** (derived from polynomial least‑squares fitting), and the weighted sum gives the smoothed output at the central point.

 This method preserves important features such as peaks and edges better than simple moving averages.

 #### Principle
-Savitzky–Golay filtering performs a **least‑squares fit** of a low‑degree polynomial to the samples in the window, then evaluates the polynomial at the center.
+Savitzky‑Golay filtering performs a **least‑squares fit** of a low‑degree polynomial to the samples in the window, then evaluates the polynomial at the center.
 Unlike Gaussian filtering, the weights are **not** based on a bell‑shaped curve, but are determined analytically to minimize the mean‑squared error for the chosen polynomial degree.

 - **Polynomial Fitting**: Fits a polynomial of specified degree within the window.